Kokedamas - Creation and Care

 The shape is dependent on the flow and roots.
 My Kokedamas are my way to connect with others through my love for Art and nature.

-We recommend a light spot indoors with lots of indirect light, and watering every 10 days or so.
+We recommend a light spot indoors with lots of indirect light, and watering every 10 days or so (this will vary according to the season and humidity).
 You can also mist your kokedama.
+This will vary according to variety - I have a big ZZ plant that I only water every 3 -4 weeks!

 Soaking.
 Depending on the size of your kokedama, fill a bowl, bucket or sink with room temperature water.
 Place your kokedama in the water, plant side up.
 Push the moss ball down so that it is fully submerged and begins to absorb water.
 Allow to soak for 10-25 minutes, or until fully saturated with water.
 Remove the kokedama from the water, and gently squeeze the moss ball to allow excess water to drain.
 Allow the kokedama to drip dry in a colander before replacing it to its given home.